• Instagram

 Cut the tofu into 1.5-2 inch blocks.
 I usually get 9-12 out of each of my 1 lb. blocks, depending on the brand of tofu.

-Heat ¼-inch of flavorless oil in your non-stick fry pan.
+Heat 1/4-inch of flavorless oil in your non-stick fry pan.
 Roll the tofu in flour, and fry over medium heat for 2 minutes per side.

-Tofu frying in a non-stick pan.
+Large cubes of tofu frying in a non-stick pan.

 You only need to cook 4 sides of the tofu rather than all 6.
 To remove excess oil, transfer to paper towels after frying.